LintaoAmons/bookmarks.nvim/README.md

 ## TODO

+### V1

 - [ ] BookmarksMark's input box as a command line.
 Text start with `!` considered as command.
-  - [ ] `!newlist [listname]` bookmark current line into a newly created bookmark list and set the list as current active list.
+  - [x] `!newlist [listname]` bookmark current line into a newly created bookmark list and set the list as current active list.
-- [ ] Enhance gotoBookmarks: if the prompt didn't match any bookmarks in current active bookmarklist, it will try to search among all bookmarks
 - [ ] more useful information when deal with corrupted json db
+- [ ] telescope enhancement
   - [ ] delete bookmark when browsing in telescope
   - [ ] rename bookmark in telescope
+  - [ ] switch to another bookmark list in telescope or switch to display all bookmarks in telescope
 - [ ] Recent files as bookmarks: record all the buffer the user recently opened and sort by the visitedAt
 - [x] A new command to create bookmark and put it into specific bookmark list (instead current active one)
-- [ ] goto next/prev bookmark
+- [ ] goto next/prev bookmark in the current buffer
-- [ ] switch to another bookmark list in telescope or switch to display all bookmarks in telescope